tensorwavecloud/ScalarLM/docs/cray-docs/docs/cli/cli.md

 ## Installation

-Clone the Craylm repository and run the `cray` command to try out the CLI.
+Clone the ScalarLM repository and run the `cray` command to try out the CLI.

 ```
 git clone git@github.com:cray-lm/cray-lm.git